TheHun89/Spring-5-Beginner-to-Guru/README.md

 * IoC
 * Singleton - one instance is ever created and this shared instance is injected into each collaborating object
 * Prototype - brand new bean instance created each and every time the prototype is referenced by collaborating beans
+* Factory - BeanFactory is an interface representing a container that provides and manages bean instances
+* Template Method Pattern: JdbcTemplate, HibernateTemplate

 * Text to ASCII - http://patorjk.com/software/taag/  put in banner.txt in resources folder
 * app.properties - spring.banner.image.location=img.jpg, put image in resources